180606. Mia is Portuguese for Miao.

 <OldCoder> Not a chance

-<OldCoder> the best possible life that was possible given the start
+<OldCoder> She lived the best possible life that was possible given the start

 Cats and dogs don't expect much, you know.
 Mostly, it's